Sanctions used by the school

 Detentions can be given at breaktime, lunchtime or after school.
 They can also be set at other times where this is agreed with parents/carers in advance.

-If a student is detained at lunchtime, time is allowed in order that the student can have lunch.
+If a student is detained at lunchtime, time is allowed for the student to purchase and eat their lunch.

 Logging on to IRIS allows parents/carers to see any forthcoming detentions and the reason for the detention.